sadia-kd/Password-Manager/README.md

 ideas that came to my mind.

 ## ***USER STORIES***
-- As a user, I want to be able to add an account to my Password Manager with its account, user/email.
+- As a user, I want to be able to add an account to my Password Manager with its password, user.
 - As a user, I want to be able to add the name of the application of what the pass/user belongs to
 - As a user, I want to be able to view a list of the applications' names saved in my Password Manager
 - As a user, I want to be able to view the exact details of a chosen account by the application